Asphalt: Sustainable Polymers - MacRebur®

 MacRebur MR6 provided a substitute to a premium polymer modified bitumen mix for the Norwegian Roads Authority for a two-lane local road in Hommersakveien.
 This case study identifies the constructability advantages and benefits of using MacRebur MR6 as a binder, its performance and sustainability gains.

 As part of their sustainability initiatives, Napier City Council piloted MacRebur MR8 in the asphalt mix for the resurfacing of Ford Road, a busy commercial connecting road.
-This case study profiles the use and benefits of using MR8 polymer, including AC10 asphalt mix composition and product performance.
+This case study profiles the use and benefits of using MR8 polymer with AC10 asphalt mix composition and product performance.